dcloud/graymalkin-lane/command-line/BB-OS-X.md

 export PATH
 ```

+This snippet should be added to a `~/.bash_profile` (a hidden file in your home directory) so that Homebrew-installed commands are available on login.

 Similarly, you can show the `man` command where to look for manual pages installed by Homebrew packages.
 The syntax here is similar, to above, but the environment variable being manipulated is `MANPAGE`.

 ```